Tsuga forrestii

-Tsuga forrestii is a species of conifer in the family Pinaceae.
+Tsuga forrestii is a species of conifer in the pine family, Pinaceae.
 It is considered as a variety of Tsuga chinensis (i.e., T. c. var. forrestii) by some.
 It grows in mixed forests in mountains and valleys of northeast Guizhou, southwest Sichuan, and northwest Yunnan, at altitudes of 2000–3000 m.

 While not a target species, Tsuga forrestii is threatened by clear-cutting of mixed forests.